MariamKamal/Trello-Task-Automation/README.md

 Note: When creating a board, Trello automatically adds three default lists ("To Do", "Doing", "Done").
 To start with a clean slate, I've included a step in the test case to archive these default lists before proceeding to create my own lists.

-To ensure this we need to run the following command: pytest -s tests/test_Archive_Lists.py
+To ensure this we need to run the following command:
+ `pytest -s tests/test_Archive_Lists.py`

 ### Add Lists to Board API Test
 This test adds lists to a created board using the Trello API and verifies their addition.

-Before running the test, make sure to edit the `config.py` file to set the appropriate parameters: list_names = ["TO do", "Doing", "Done"]
+Before running the test, configure the desired list names in `config.py`.

-Replace this list with your desired lists names
+To run the test:
+1. Set up the list names in `config.py`.
-Run the test using the following command: pytest  --html=report.html --json=report.json -s tests/test_add_lists_to_board.py
+2. Run the test using the command:
+   `pytest --html=report.html --json=report.json -s tests/test_add_lists_to_board.py`